vmware-archive/spring-boot-data-rest-demo/README.md

 ##3 Add Repository

 Next, create an Interface that will tell Spring Data that you want to setup a Repository to manage our new Domain class.
-The empty repository definition will create it with only basic CRUD operations.
+The empty repository definition will create it with only basic operations.

 1. Right click on the package under src/main/java and select New -> Interface
 2. Enter GreetingRepository for the name, and click Finish